The Importance of Self-Forgiveness

 It’s why I’ve thought so much about the importance of self-forgiveness—extending mercy to ourselves when we slip up, mess up and fail to live up to our own ideals.

-Of course, I am operating on the assumption here that you’ve also made a few mistakes.
-Maybe in your haste to please or achieve, you’ve spoken too fast or made a rushed decision that had you paused to think more deeply, you’d have realized wouldn’t end well.
+Of course, I am operating on the assumption that you’ve also made a few mistakes.
+Maybe in your haste to please or achieve, you’ve spoken too fast or made a rushed decision that, had you paused to think, you’d have realized wouldn’t end well.

-Like I said, join the boat… beside a few billion fellow passengers “human becomings” in progress.
+Like I said, join the club—beside a few billion fellow “human becomings” in progress.

 So how can you get off your own back, practice more self-compassion and stop spending so much of your energy crushing your spirit each time the pettier, prideful and more primitive forces of your nature try to get the better of you?

 You begin by embracing your own humanity, accepting yourself as the flawsome but fallible human becoming that you are.
-By accepting that none of us ever truly arrive, it frees you to experience less angst and more grace as you navigate your journey of becoming.
+By accepting that none of us ever truly arrive at perfection, it frees you to experience less angst and more grace as you navigate your journey of becoming.

-But here’s the deal, withholding forgiveness from yourself and choosing to suffer in self-recrimination doesn’t serve anyone.
-It may never restore what was lost or undo damage done.
-All it does is deprive you of the ability to learn the valuable lessons your missteps hold for you (lessons you couldn’t have learned otherwise) and to use your cumulative hard-won wisdom to be a greater gift for others.
+But here’s the deal: Withholding forgiveness from yourself and choosing to suffer in self-recrimination doesn’t serve anyone.
+It won’t restore what was lost or undo damage done.
+All it does is deprive you of the ability to learn the valuable lessons your missteps hold for you—lessons you couldn’t have learned otherwise—and to use your cumulative hard-won wisdom to be a greater gift for others.
 After all, every minute you spend wallowing in guilt for what you did wrong is a minute you are not making things more right.

 This is not to say others will forgive what you did.
 That is their “heart work” to do, not your own.
-Either way, whether others extend you their forgiveness, you should never dictate whether you’ll extend it to yourself.
-And of course, while it should go without saying, this embracing self-forgiveness doesn’t give you a free ride to being a jerk or an excuse for pulling others down.
+Either way, whether others extend you their forgiveness, you should never have to contemplate whether you’ll extend it to yourself.
+And of course, while it should go without saying, embracing self-forgiveness doesn’t give you a free pass to be a jerk or an excuse for pulling others down.
 It just gets you off the hook from tearing yourself down.

 None of us are immune to temptation, and every single one of us has, at one time or another, surrendered self-respect to self-interest.
 The pull of pride, greed, jealousy or fear can be strong.
 Very strong.
 Unless we are regularly connecting with the highest part of ourselves—that part that yearns to be generous and kind and brave and truthful—the pull of the lower forces can win out.

 So embrace your fallibility, my fellow human becoming.
 Give yourself permission to not have it all together, all the time.
-Doing so will open up new space mentally, emotionally, physically and spiritually, to extend greater compassion and forge deeper connections with the other imperfect becomings in your life.
+Doing so will mentally, emotionally, physically and spiritually open up new space to extend greater compassion and forge deeper connections with the other imperfect human becomings in your life.

-If you’ve read to here, perhaps it is because it’s time to extend to yourself a little more mercy and practice more self-forgiveness.
+If you’ve read to this point, perhaps it is because it’s time to extend to yourself a little more mercy and practice more self-forgiveness.
 If so, I invite you to reflect on these questions (they make a powerful journal exercise!):

 - What do I need to forgive myself for?

-- How will doing so help me to learn, to grow and to be a more wholehearted person who brings out the best in those around me?
+- How will doing so help me to learn, grow and be a more wholehearted person who brings out the best in those around me?

 - How will it cost me if I don’t?